 In addition to Adam Smith himself, the selections gathered here include essays and excerpts by thinkers ranging from Locke and Rousseau to Hayek and Cass Sunstein.

+Actual Ethics offers a moral defense of the ‘classical liberal’ political tradition and applies it to several of today’s vexing moral and political issues.
 Winner of the 2007 Templeton Enterprise Award, for being “the very best that has been written to advance the cause of ordered liberty around the world.”